APS-Networks/APS-One-touch/ReadMe.md

    Select the profile for using Switch Abstraction Layer (SAL) on the switch.
    Contact STORDIS to get sal.zip, unzip it into APS-One-touch/release/ directory.
    Check 'BF SDE', 'BSP' nodes configuration in settings.yaml.
    Currently 'SAL' node configuration in settings.yaml is useful for SAL development only for end users it can be ignored.
-Also on console only valid input for end users for 'SAL' is 'r' or 'run'.
+Also on console only valid input for end users for 'SAL' is 'r' or 'run' or 'i' for installing thirdparty SWs in case SDE is not built with p4_runtime_profile.

 ### stratum_hw_profile
    For Stratum users on the switch.